BOARD OF INSTRUCTORS

 Matt Lowry has studied the martial arts consistently for over 25 years, beginning his studies in karate, tae kwon do, and kung fu, before turning his practice to Aikido; studying under Meido Moore Sensei and other instructors in the Aikido Schools of Ueshiba, and the Aikido Association of America.
 He finds the emphasis in aikido practice on basic body movement (tai sabaki), positioning (maai), blending (musubi), and balance/awareness (zanshin) to be fundamental to the study of any martial art.
 He currently holds the rank of nidan (second-degree black belt) in Aikido, and is an instructor at Great Lakes Aikido (Gendokan) in Vernon Hills, IL.

-Keizan Murray is an instructor at Shinjinkai H. Q. in Chicago, where he also serves as dojo-cho (manager).
+Keizan Murray is an instructor at Shinjinkai in Chicago, where he also serves as dojo-cho (manager).
 He additionally leads our Youth Aikido Program.

-Santiago Santana is an instructor at Shinjinkai H.Q. in Chicago.
-He began Aikido training under Moore Sensei in 2005, and holds the rank of nidan (2nd degree) in Aikido.
+Santiago Santana is an instructor at Shinjinkai in Chicago.
+He began Aikido training under Moore Sensei in 2005, and received Fukushidoin in 2020.
+He holds the rank of nidan (2nd degree) in Aikido.